 Teaching kids to say sorry shouldn’t include forced apologies—even if done with good intentions.
-Here’s why you shouldn’t force kids to say sorry.
+Here’s why forcing kids to say sorry isn’t a good idea.

 My toddler wasn’t in the best of moods.
 It was one of those, “Let me whine about the littlest things” days.
 He and his dad were rough housing when he hit his dad with a plastic toy.
 Right away the air changed from giddiness to tension, and my son was in no mood to be schooled.